KendoKoodi/KendoKoodi/README.md

-- 👋 Hi, I’m @KendoKoodi
+- 👋 Hi, I’m @MikaDevelops
-- 👀 I’m interested in Python and Kotlin.
+- 👀 I’m interested in Python, Java and Kotlin.
-- 🌱 I’m currently learning how to use Github and basic SQL.
+- 🌱 I’m currently learning how to use Java, Github and basic SQL.
 - 💞️ I’m looking to collaborate on anything legal where I can help and improve my skills.
-- 📫 How to reach me: mika_p_v@hotmail.com
+- 📫 How to reach me: Mika.1.virtala@edu.karelia.fi
              discord: Mika#7938

 <!---